GameDistribution/tubia-walkthrough-videos/README.md

     "publisherId": '[YOUR PUBLISHER ID HERE]',
     "gameId": '[YOUR GAME ITS IDENTIFIER]',
     "title": '[YOUR GAME ITS TITLE]',
+    "colorMain": '[HEX THEME COLOR]',
+    "colorAccent": '[HEX THEME ACCENT COLOR]',
     "gdprTracking": [SET BY YOUR GDPR SOLUTION],
     "gdprTargeting": [SET BY YOUR GDPR SOLUTION],
+    onNotFound: function (data) {
+        console.info('Could not find the video: ', data);
+    },
 });
 ```

 #### Matching video's
 Once successfully embedded it can take up to a day for a video to be matched with your game page.
+Video matching is done automatically by matching your game title and your URL with known entries within our Tubia matchmaking system.

 #### Callbacks & Properties
 ##### Properties